-… and Joshua said to them, “Cross again to the ark of the LORD your God into the middle of the Jordan, and each of you take up a stone on his shoulder, according to the number of the tribes of the sons of Israel.
-Let this be a sign among you, so that when your children ask later, saying, ‘What do these stones mean to you?’ then you shall say to them, ‘Because the waters of the Jordan were cut off before the ark of the covenant of the LORD; when it crossed the Jordan, the waters of the Jordan were cut off.
-So, these stones shall become a memorial to the sons of Israel forever.”
+Joshua 4:5-7 NASB… and Joshua said to them, “Cross again to the ark of the LORD your God into the Joshua 4:5-7 NASB… and Joshua said to them, “Cross again to the ark of the LORD your God into the middle of the Jordan, and each of you take up a stone on his shoulder, according to the number of the tribes of the sons of Israel.
+Let this be a sign among you, so when your children ask later, saying, ‘What do these stones mean to you?’ then you shall say to them, ‘Because the waters of the Jordan were cut off before the ark of the covenant of the LORD; when it crossed the Jordan, the waters of the Jordan were cut off.
+So, these stones shall become a memorial to the sons of Israel forever’.”

-Ever drive through a cemetery and notice the tombstones?
-Some are mere plaques, but some are massive.
-I tease that I want a monument which will require a flashing light on top to warn airplanes.
-I suspect my family will provide something much shorter.
-The only flashing light I’ll get is the occasional firefly resting on top.
-Honestly, I don’t care about my gravestone.
-If I have a marker, I suppose someone will engrave a date of birth and a date of death with a hyphen between the dates.
+Ever drive through a cemetery and examine the tombstones?
+Small markers surround massive gravestones.
+I tease, I want a monument with a flashing light on top to warn airplanes.
+I suspect my family will buy one much shorter.
+The flashing light I’ll get is the occasional firefly resting on top.
+To be honest, I don’t care about my gravestone.
+If I have a marker, there will be a hyphen between the dates of birth dates and death.

 The hyphen is more important than the dates.
-The hyphen is what happened between my birth and my death.
-Sometime between the doctor smacking my bottom and the potato salad served after my funeral some important things will have happened.
-Marriage, birth of children and grandchildren, careers, salvation, and more will happen in my life.
+It’s the days between my birth and death.
+Between the doctor smacking my bottom, and the potato salad after my funeral, many events will occur.
+Marriage, the birth of children and grandchildren, careers, salvation, and more happen in a lifetime.

 © 2018 Ronald Milburn